itsparth/edgedb-dart/rstdocs/api.rst

     RetryOptions defaults()

-Creates a new :ref:`RetryOptions <edgedb-dart-RetryOptions>` with all options set to their defaults.
+Creates a new :ref:`RetryOptions <gel-dart-RetryOptions>` with all options set to their defaults.

-.. _edgedb-dart-RetryOptions-withRule:
+.. _gel-dart-RetryOptions-withRule:

 *method* ``.withRule()``
 ........................